Having trouble finding the best dress shirts for short men? This guide covers all of your best options.

 If you never take off your jacket, you can use them without making a fashion statement.
 If you’d like to have the option of leaving the jacket on your chair, you might not want to run the risk of being mistaken for the casino card dealer.

-PMNYC uses a proprietary sizing system, but their sizes match up to standard collar/sleeve dress shirt sizes in a way that flatters most short men nicely.
+These brands use proprietary sizing systems, but their sizes match up to standard collar/sleeve dress shirt sizes in a way that flatters most short men nicely.

 One thing to keep in mind: fabric makes up most of the cost of making a shirt.
 When you see a price from a custom shirt makers that seems too good to be true, they’re probably using really cheap fabric.